 Address: 1600 Pennsylvania Avenue NW, Washington, DC 20500

-It’s the home of the most powerful person in the world: The White House.
+It’s the home of the most powerful person in the world: welcome to The White House.
 No matter which side of the aisle your politics sit on, it is pretty cool to be able to see where the president lives and works every day.

 The White House has continuously been the home of every president since John Adams in 1800.
 It has survived fires, numerous additions and renovations, and even a civil war.
 It’s a symbol of America recognized all over the world and an iconic sight to see on any trip to Washington.